Department of Philosophy,

 Fees and funding

-If you qualify, you may be able to get financial support through the University's studentships and fee waivers, and the AHRC Block Grant Partnership.
+If you qualify, you may be able to get financial support through the University’s scholarships and fee waivers.

 Dr Paul Faulkner